dcunited001/dcunited001.github.io/_posts/2019-1-15-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 The exegesis herein is motivated by a visual reconstruction of inductive combinations of potential narratives implied by semiotics.
-The exegesis, or the motivation and modus operandi of interpretation, further reduces the induced possibilities by constraining interpretation with Wilhelm's interpretation of the text, in most areas.
+The exegesis -- the motivation and modus operandi of interpretation -- further reduces the induced possibilities by constraining interpretation with Wilhelm's interpretation of the text, in most areas.
 There are some lines where I feel that Wilhelm skipped over the proper interpretation, but as of yet, I am not operating with